Ace the Dog

-Ace the Dog (Polish: Pies As) is a sandstone sculpture located in Warsaw, Poland within the Royal Baths Park.
-It depicts a fictional pointing dog Ace (Polish: As), a main character of 1896 novel As by Adolf Dygasiński.
-It is a replica of a 1903 sculpture by Czesław Makowski.
+Ace the Dog (Pies As) is a 1919 sandstone sculpture by Czesław Makowski.
+It is located in Warsaw, Poland, within the neighbourhood of Ujazdów in the Downtown district.
+The sculpture is placed in the Royal Baths Park, near the Old Orangery, in the location of the burial of guard dogs of the Royal Baths Museum.
+The sculpture depicts a fictional pointing dog Ace (Polish: As), a main character in the 1896 novel As by Adolf Dygasiński.
+It is a stone replica of a bronze sculpture by Makowski form 1903.